StatStud/track-my-week/archetypes/default.md

 # Previous Week Reflection

+## How old am I today?

+## Am I were I wished older me would be by now?

 ## On a scale between 1 (mindless consumer zombie) and 10 (da Vinci of technology), how much have I used technology for my benefit, rather than it using me?

 ## On a scale between 1 (rock-bottom depressed) and 10 (jubilant joy), and 7 not existing, Am I happy doing what I'm doing now?